theos-ai/easy-yolov7/README.md

 ### Detect multiple live video streams in parallel

-Create a new text file called streams.txt inside the repository folder and put the URL of the stream in each line, for example:
+Create a new text file called **streams.txt** inside the repository folder and put the URLs of the streams in each new line, for example:

 ```
 https://192.168.0.203:8080/video